-- Distinguish science as a way of knowing from other epistemological systems. - Discuss the historical development of the discipline of biology into what it is today, relating the contributions made by significant individuals and concepts of the past to modern biology. - Explain the major integrating principles of biology. - Explain the origin and organization of the diversity of life on Earth. - Describe how living systems function, relating structure to function, at all levels within the hierarchy of life from molecules to the biosphere. - Solve problems in inheritance and genetics. - Present informed, rational and objective opinions on biologically-related issues important to human society. - Use the scientific method of inquiry to investigate biological phenomena. - Apply the concepts learned to an experimental and hands-on observational setting. - Collect, reduce, and interpret biological data. - Prepare written objective reports describing and interpreting experimental and observational results. - Demonstrate the use of some of the standard tools and methods of the biological scientist, such as microscopes, scales, spectrophotometers, computers, dissection dichotomous keys, and other analytical tools. - Identify the major systematic groups to which specimens of living things belong.
+- Distinguish science as a way of knowing from other epistemological systems. - Describe the historical development of the discipline of biology into what it is today, relating the contributions made by significant individuals and concepts of the past to modern biology. - Explain the major integrating principles of biology, including, but not limited to the chemical basis for life, energy acquisition and utilization, cell theory, evolution, and inheritance. - Describe the origin, history and organization of the diversity of life on Earth. - Describe how living systems function as emergent properties of the organizational levels within the hierarchy of life from atoms to the biosphere. - Present informed, rational and objective opinions on biologically-related issues important to human society.